 - Commissions – Wolf Trap will support a teacher, student, or visiting guest artist in the creation of an original dance, music, or theatre piece for a specific group of students that would be performed by the students in concert.

 - Master Classes – Wolf Trap will support a visiting guest artist to teach a series of master classes to students in conjunction with class study and student performance

 - Technology in the Arts – Wolf Trap will support technological improvements that may allow for further educational opportunities in the arts and encourage technical and media applications in instruction leading to integration of technology in student performance.

-- Going Green – Wolf Trap celebrates the relationship between art and nature, using the arts to help protect the environment.
+- Arts and the Environment – Wolf Trap celebrates the relationship between art and nature, using the arts to help protect the environment.
 Grantees are encouraged to consider “green” projects and to create a culture of environmental responsibility in their performing arts programs.

 Email firstname.lastname@example.org or call 703.937.6304.